retkowsky/DP-100/labdocs/Lab01B.md

     ```

 5. After the command has completed, close the terminal tab and view the home page in your Jupyter notebook file explorer - it should contain an **DP-100** folder, containing the files you will use in the rest of this lab.
-6. In the **/DP-100** folder, open the **01B - Intro to the Azure ML SDK.ipynb** notebook.Then read the notes in the notebook, running each code cell in turn.
+6. In the **/DP-100** folder, open the **01B - Intro to the Azure ML SDK.ipynb** notebook.
+Then read the notes in the notebook, running each code cell in turn.

 ## Task 2: Set Up a Visual Studio Online Environment

-Notebook VMs in Azure Machine Learning provide an easy to manage Python environment for working with Azure ML without the need to manage your own Python installation.
+Compute instances in Azure Machine Learning provide an easy to manage Python environment for working with Azure ML without the need to manage your own Python installation.
 However, sometimes you may want to use your own graphical Python development environment.
 In this course, we'll use Visual Studio Online to simplify installation, but the principles of using the Azure Machine Learning SDK are the same in any Python environment.

 1. In a new browser tab, navigate to [https://online.visualstudio.com](https://online.visualstudio.com), and click **Get Started**.
 2. Sign into Visual Studio Online using the same Microsoft credentials you used to sign into Azure.